Skip to the main content.

 Characteristics of the Different Costing Methodologies

-Absorption costing is the traditional and most widely used method.
-In this system, all production costs, both fixed and variable, are assigned to products.
-This includes direct costs, such as materials and labor, as well as indirect costs, such as facility maintenance.
-The main advantage of this methodology is that it complies with accounting and tax regulations, as it provides a complete picture of the costs incurred in production.
-Additionally, it allows for a long-term view of a product's total cost.
-However, a key disadvantage is that it tends to dilute fixed costs across all products, which can lead to inefficient decisions if a company experiences significant production fluctuations since the fixed costs per unit vary according to the production volume.
+The traditional method of cost allocation is absorption costing.
+In this system, all production costs, both fixed and variable, are charged to the products.
+This includes direct costs such as raw materials and labor, as well as indirect expenses such as facility maintenance.
+The main advantage of this methodology is that it complies with accounting and tax regulations, since it provides a complete picture of the costs incurred in manufacturing.
+Additionally, it allows for a long-term view of the total cost of an item.
+However, it has a key disadvantage: it tends to dilute fixed costs among all products, which could lead to inefficient decisions if a company experiences significant fluctuations in production, given that fixed costs per unit vary according to the volume produced.

 In contrast, variable costing, also known as direct costing, only assigns variable costs (those that change with the level of production) to products, while fixed costs are considered period expenses when incurred.
 This methodology is useful for short-term decision-making as it allows for a more precise identification of each product's contribution margins.
 Variable costing facilitates profitability analysis and pricing because it clearly highlights how much each produced unit contributes to covering fixed costs.
 However, its main drawback is that it does not meet accounting and tax requirements in many countries, limiting its application to internal reports and managerial analysis.
 Additionally, by not considering fixed costs in inventory valuation, it may underestimate the true cost of products if used in isolation.